andrewharmellaw/andrewharmellaw.github.com/_posts/2017-01-20-gelfands-algebra-chunk-11-factoring-to-zero.md

 $$ = (a - b)(a^9 + a^8b + a^7b^2 + a^6b^3 + a^5b^4 + a^4b^5 + a^3b^6 + a^2b^7 + ab^8 + b^9)$$

 Done.
-But that time it got pretty long-winded.
-Don't you get the impresion we're supposed to be looking back and spotting things we've done previously which we can go back to?
+But that time it got pretty long-winded (as indicated by the overflowing lines in my working above).
+Don't you get the impression we're supposed to be looking back and spotting things we've done previously which we can go back to?
 That's typically Gelfand's modus operandi.
 Can we do that here?
 Perhaps (and [Durham certainly thinks so](https://www.scribd.com/document/243387607/Gelfand-Algebra-Solutions)) but that's jumping ahead.
 If we've learned one thing it's to take things at a Gelfand-or-slower pace.
 Let's keep going as we are for now.

 ### Gelfand Problem 116(c)
 Suddenly the obvious pattern of the previous questions is broken.